AlexaDeWit/ScalaWorkshop/README.md

 - Create a new SBT Task

 ![New Task](/readme_images/CreateNewSbtTask.png?raw=true "New Sbt Task")
 - Define the Test Task as such.
 This task will run continuously and reload when it detects code changes.

 ![Test Task](/readme_images/TestTask.png?raw=true "Test Task")
 - Define the Run task as such.
 This task will run continuously and reload when it detects code changes.

 ![Run Task](/readme_images/RunTask.png?raw=true "Run Task")
-- Both tasks can be stopped at any time by using the stop button on the top-right of IDEA.
+- Both tasks can be stopped at any time by using the stop button on the top-right of IDEA. *(For the ScalaBasicsTemplate, just use run as the task, not ~reStart.
+The plugin that enables hot reloading will break the console-reading examples)*

 ![Task Menu](/readme_images/TaskMenu.png?raw=true "Task Menu")